Beez in the Trap: Composition

-"Beez in the Trap" is a hypnotic electro-hop, hardcore hip-hop, southern hip hop and trap slow jam set in common time, with elements of dubstep and grime music.
+"Beez in the Trap" is a hypnotic electro-hop, hardcore hip-hop, southern hip hop and trap slow jam set in common time.
 The music is built around a spacious and echoed beat, consisting of sparse, hollow, "bubble-pop" drums with finger-snaps, a "growling" sub-bass, ricocheting sonar blips, and synthesized drips.
-The minimalism is that of the 1980s origins of gangsta rap, devoid of any hooks and often veering on nothing but empty space.
+According to Brandon Soderberg of Spin, the track echoes the minimalism of 1980s gangsta rap.
+It's devoid of a hook, with production described as "all empty space" while "sounding wholly alien".
 While still girlish and cheeky, Minaj's delivery deviates from the schizophrenic rhyme style of her Roman character present on the rest of Roman Reloaded for a more mellow, talkative style.

 Critical reception

 The song received generally positive reviews.
 Although he felt that the song "lack[ed] real substance", Adam Fleischer of XXL praised "Beez in the Trap", calling it a "memorable moment" of Pink Friday: Roman Reloaded; he also complimented the "unique energy and distinct personality" Minaj displayed in the song.
 Ryan Dombal of Pitchfork Media described "Beez in the Trap" as an "effortless, pinging schoolyard taunt", and, in a separate review of the song for the same publication, Carrie Battan complimented Minaj's "daunting swagger", writing that she "hits a spot sweet enough to render every single gripe obsolete for four and a half minutes".
 In her review of Pink Friday: Roman Reloaded for The A.V.
 Club, Genevieve Koski described Minaj's performance as "relatively sedate but incredibly sharp": she called the song's production "spare" and "sonar-blip", and noted Minaj to be "at her most verbose" during the first six songs of the album.

 Tom Ewing, writing for The Guardian, felt "Beez in the Trap" showed Minaj's awareness of her "divided fanbase": he noted that while Pink Friday: Roman Reloaded contained songs that were "precision-tooled for the modern pop environment", "Beez in the Trap" places more emphasis on Minaj's rapping ability, writing that the song "throw[s] a bone to the listeners who just want to hear her rap".
 Rob Markman of MTV News commended the performance of 2 Chainz, calling his verse in the song "charismatic", and went on to write that he "doesn't compromise a thing spitting alongside the multiplatinum rapper".
 No Ripcord stated that "I Am Your Leader and Beez in the Trap are thrilling and make good use of cameos".
 Slant Magazine stated that "I Am Your Leader and Beez in the Trap [are] two excellent tracks which manage to sound both bubbly and heavy as Minaj delivers her most effortlessly entertaining shit-talk to date".

 Complex named the song No. 9 on their list of the best 50 songs of 2012, while Pitchfork Media ranked it No. 18.
 Rolling Stone ranked it as the 44th best song of the 2010s decade, while Pitchfork named it the 150th best song of the decade.